 There are two purpose codes for Title I, Part D - Youth Facility and Adult Facility.
 Use the Youth Facility purpose code for planning expenses for youth facilities within the district.
 Likewise, use the Adult Facility purpose code for planning expenses for adult facilities within the district.
-Note: New Path High School in Anchorage School District is currently the only Title I-D, Subpart 1 Adult Facility.
+Note: Currently, there are no Title I-D, Subpart 1 Adult Facilities in Alaska.